 10) Half Streets.
 Half streets, while generally not acceptable, may be approved where essential to the reasonable development of the subdivision or partition when in conformity with the other requirements of these regulations and when the Planning Commission finds it will be practical to require the dedication of the other half when the adjoining property is developed.
 Whenever a half street is adjacent to the tract to be divided, the other half of the street shall be provided within such tract.
 Reserve strips may be required to preserve the objectives of half streets.

-Applicant's statement: There are no half streets in this tentative proposal.
+Applicant's statement: Not applicable - no half streets are proposed or required.